This article applies to users working in:

-The below image shows an example of a unique metadata Id used by one of Mediabank Customers.
+The below image shows an example of a unique metadata Id used by one of Mediabank's Customers.

-Enabling the Auto-grouping of assets in the Library application provides a huge benefit in large organizations where many users and departments are using material from the same Event.
+Enabling the Auto-grouping of assets in the Library application provides a huge benefit in large organizations where many users and departments use material from the same Event.
 Even for a single user given the task to provide 90 seconds highlights from a soccer event, the job becomes easy.

 Using the powerful workflow capabilities in Mediabank, numerous assets (clips) can be automatically created based on the ingested Metadata information and grouped in common categories. (example: Highlights).
 Highlights could consist of clips like Goal, Red/Yellow Card, injuries, and so forth.
-All these clips could be organized to be available under a tab named Highlights.
-The clip representing a goal may also be found under a Tab named Goals, as well as Yellow card or Red card may be represented by respective Tabs.
-It is all dynamically represented and the Tabs may vary from Event to Event depending on the available assets.
+An admin could organize all these clips to be available under a tab named Highlights, while a user could find clips representing goals under a Tab named Goals.
+It is all dynamically represented, and the Tabs may vary from Event to Event depending on the available assets.

 There are no limitations to the type or how many tabs and sub-categories are used.
-Simply bear in mind who should use the content and how.
+Bear in mind who should use the content and how.

-The user opens the Highlights tab and selects the clip containing the goal performed by Mendes.
-The mediaplayer will load the clip and discover that this goal can be seen from several different angles.
-The mediaplayer will activate the camera icon in the media player modules low right corner, indicating it has several more clips of this goal and that it can be viewed from different camera angles as shown in the pop-up menu.
-Locating the icon to the left of the camera, the mediaplayer also lets the user know that it as different commentator languages available.
+When a user opens the Highlights tab and loads a clip containing Mendes' goal, the mediaplayer realizes that this goal contains recordings from several different angles.
+The mediaplayer will activate the camera icon in the media player modules low right corner, indicating additional clips of this goal.
+It can be viewed from different camera angles, as shown in the pop-up menu.
+Locating the icon to the left of the camera, the mediaplayer also lets the user know that it has different commentator languages.
 If no camera source or language audio files are present, the icons are grayed out.

 Using these applications, the Tabs contains the original asset and all the other Revisions if they exist.

 (1) - Looking in the asset list, there are two assets with the same title.
-The only difference is the number 1 and 2 all the way to the left.
+The only difference is the numbers 1 and 2, all the way to the left.
 It indicates that there is one original and a second revision.